lowzhao/MyHomePage/README.md

 # MyHomePage
-Domain is setting, wait to see my website.
+I am finding a new domain for my homepage now, wait to see my website.
 LOL